 - Are there multiple investigators and/or multiple GW schools involved in your proposal?
-If yes, you will need to utilize the multi-school routing form (PDF).
+If yes, you will need to work with collaborating school to complete your respective sections of the proposal.
 For collaborative proposals, the lead PI must consider additional budget costs for each collaborator.
 GW also offers a number of resources, including support from our Research Enhancement Unit, to assist with developing collaborative proposals.

 - Have you reviewed our budget preparation checklist?

 - Did the sponsor reach out to you directly regarding the funding opportunity?
-If so, please contact your pre-award sponsored projects administrator to discuss further.
+If so, please contact your research administration pod to discuss further.

 - Have you sought feedback from your team, collaborators and department before you begin the proposal?